 This forest is an integral part of both the Trent and Puntledge Watersheds, feeds Comox Lake, and forms a critical link in an extensive biodiversity corridor that connects mountains and lakes to the Salish Sea.
 This forest is privately owned by timber companies.

-The Cumberland Community Forest Society (CCFS) is a charitable society formed 22 years ago with the mission to purchase, protect and care for the Cumberland Forest.
 Guided by the belief that this forest is worth more to our community standing than as timber, the society is supported by individuals, organizations and businesses from across the region and beyond.

-We’re not done yet and we are currently working on new land protection initiatives in the Perseverance Watershed.
-Please support our ongoing land protection and stewardship efforts by becoming a donor today.
+We’re not done yet and we are currently working on new land protection initiatives to expand the conservation lands, protect our drinking watershed and build climate resilience in the landscape.

 #protectcumberlandforest #restorethecommons #weshareawatershed #cvconservation #projectperseverance